USS Ralph Johnson Sailors conduct maintenance

-200819-N-FP334-1003 ARABIAN GULF (Aug.
-19, 2020) Gas Turbine Systems Technician (Electrical) 2nd Class Javier McMillon from Elizabeth, N.J., assigned to the Arleigh Burke-class guided-missile destroyer USS Ralph Johnson (DDG 114), inspects a fuse pulled from an electrical panel during a maintenance check.
+200819-N-FP334-1005 ARABIAN GULF (Aug.
+19, 2020) Fireman Diane Esmerelda, from Guam, assigned to the Arleigh Burke-class guided-missile destroyer USS Ralph Johnson (DDG 114), hangs a danger tag on a fuel oil inlet prior to conducting maintenance.
 Ralph Johnson is part of Nimitz Carrier Strike Group and is deployed to the U.S. 5th Fleet area of operations to ensure maritime stability and security in the Central Region, connecting the Mediterranean and Pacific through the Western Indian Ocean and three critical chokepoints to the free flow of global commerce.
 (U.S. Navy Photo by Mass Communication Specialist 3rd Class Anthony Collier/RELEASED)

 |Date Taken: